Array§

 ): boolean

-Indicates whether the element of array data
+Indicates whether the element of array data at index passes the condition.

-is invalid or out of bounds, returns false.
+If index is invalid or out of bounds, returns false.

 Source§elementPasses<I extends any[]>(